ismailo1/project3/README.md

 3. Which job titles enjoy the highest popularity in each country, measured by counts?
 4. What is the increase of salaries in percentages by job titles?
 5. In which country does one find the most lucrative salary offerings?
+6. How does the salaries change when expertise level is changed?

 Our sophisticated visuals provide profound insights: